WGN-TV: News operation

-As of September 2024, WGN-TV presently broadcasts 72 1/2 hours of locally produced newscasts each week (with 12 1/2 hours each weekday, 5 1/2 hours on Saturdays and 4 1/2 hours on Sundays); in regard to the number of hours devoted to news programming, it is the highest newscast output of any television station in the Chicago market and the state of Illinois, and the sixth-highest newscast output in the United States (behind WAGA-TV/Atlanta, WHDH/Boston, KTVK/Phoenix, WISH-TV/Indianapolis, and WGN sister station KTLA/Los Angeles).
-In addition to its conventional local newscasts, the station produces two late-evening sports news programs: GN Sports, a half-hour sports highlight and interview program (airing nightly at 10:30 p.m.), and Instant Replay, a 20-minute Sunday evening highlight program (airing during the final 20 minutes of the 9 p.m. newscast).
+WGN-TV presently broadcasts 91 1/2 hours of locally produced newscasts each week; these consist of 16 hours each weekday, six hours on Saturdays, and 5 1/2 hours on Sundays.
+It has the highest number of hours of newscast output of any television station in Chicago and Illinois, and the sixth-highest newscast output in the U.S. (Note: Behind WAGA-TV/Atlanta, WHDH/Boston, KTVK/Phoenix, WISH-TV/Indianapolis, and WGN sister station KTLA/Los Angeles.)
+The station also produces two late-evening sports-news programs: GN Sports is a half-hour highlights-and-interview program airing nightly at 10:30 p.m., and Instant Replay is a Sunday-evening highlights program that comprises the final 20 minutes of the 9 p.m. newscast.

-Until regular sports telecasts on WGN-TV ended in September 2019, the station's midday, early and late evening newscasts were subject to (at least, partial) preemption or delay due to local sports telecasts overrunning into that time period; from July 8, 2010, onward, CLTV had served as an alternate broadcaster of WGN-TV newscasts that were preempted by the latter's sports broadcasts and aired live half-hour editions of WGN News at Nine on nights when Channel 9 carried a sports event being held on the West Coast that started locally at 9 p.m.
-(An additional half-hour live newscast followed the game telecast on WGN-TV, which had originally been titled under the WGN News at Nine brand prior to the 2016 launch of its 10 p.m. newscast.)
-The WGN-TV weather staff also provides local weather updates for WGN Radio under an agreement that began on October 13, 2008, at the conclusion of The Weather Channel's ten-year content partnership with the radio station.
+Until regular sports telecasts on WGN-TV ended in September 2019, the station's midday, early- and late-evening newscasts were subject to delay or cancellation due to sports coverage overrunning into those time periods.
+From July 8, 2010, onward, CLTV had served as an alternative broadcaster of WGN-TV newscasts that were preempted by the latter's sports broadcasts.
+CLTV aired live, half-hour editions of WGN News at Nine on nights when WGN-TV carried a sports event in the West Coast that started at 9 p.m. local time.
+An additional half-hour live newscast followed the game telecast on WGN-TV, a newscast that had originally been titled WGN News at Nine before the 2016 launch of its 10 p.m. newscast.
+The WGN-TV weather staff also provides local weather updates for WGN Radio under an agreement that began on October 13, 2008, at the conclusion of The Weather Channel's ten-year contract with the radio station.